bigdatagenomics/adam/docs/deploying/slurm.rst

-depending on your network setup, you may find Spark deployed on HPC to be a workable solution for testing or even production at scale, especially for those applications which perform multiple in-memory transformations and thus benefit from Spark’s in-memory processing model.
+depending on your network setup, you may find Spark deployed on HPC to be a workable solution for testing or even production at scale, especially for those applications which perform multiple in-memory transformations and thus benefit from Spark's in-memory processing model.

 Follow the primary